yathish1269/devops301-mindtree-17Oct2020/01-Git/README-1.md

 git push --set-upstream origin new-banch-name
 ```

-### In to Merge Branch, please checkout to your Primary where you want other banch to be merge.
+### In Order to Merge Branch, please checkout to your Primary where you want other banch to be merge.
 ```
 git checkout main
 git merge new-banch-name -m "Merging new-banch-name into Main Branch"